 Meet the team

-an anthropologist, urban ethnographer and militant wanderer.
+Marco is an anthropologist, urban ethnographer and militant wanderer.
 He has spent the last ten years researching the street economy and the politics of city building in Addis Ababa.
-He has way too many side projects and hopes to write and research more about the politics of housing in Lagos and activism and horizons of justice in his hometown Naples.
-He teaches anthropology at the University of Birmingham and is the author of The Act of Living.
-Street life, marginality and development in urban Ethiopia.
+He has way too many side projects and hopes to write and research more about housing in Lagos, activism in Birmingham and the politics of urban encounters in his hometown Naples.
+He teaches anthropology at the University of Birmingham and is the director of the documentary A day in Arada.
+His first book The Act of Living.
+Street life, marginality and development in urban Ethiopia was published in 2019 with Cornell University Press.

 Follow Marco on Twitter.